nasser/rekindle/README.md

 Hackable E-ink Tablets For Everyone

 ## Status
 Extremely early, extremely unstable, extremely experimental.
-To use it at this stage you will need knowledge of cross compilers and embedded Linux development.
+To use it at this stage you will need knowledge of cross compilers and embedded Linux development, and the build scripts *will not work for you without additional work on your end*.
 I am working on a more reproducible build/installation process, but that is a ways off.

 ## Specs
 * Freescale i.MX508 800 MHz processor